 The department for Signal Processing is responsible for the signal and data path between signal generation by the sensors and data evaluation after flight or during calibration.
 This defines our physical interfaces with other systems as the leads of the sensors, the cabling of the rockets service module and any ground station connectors.

 There are two connected signal processing units (SPU) on board.
-They are identical (software and hardware) and therefore reduce complexity while also reducing footprint size for the electronics processing the sensors signals by allowing them to be stacked.
+They have identical software and hardware to reduce complexity while also reducing footprint size for the electronics processing the sensors signals by allowing them to be stacked.
 They share the power supply and three signal lines provided by the rockets service module and can communicate via two UART connections (receiving and transmitting) with each other.
-A solder jumper will be read by software and defines the mode in which they are operated, which is either master or slave.
+A solder jumper will be read by software and defines the mode in which they are operate, which is either master or slave.
 The master-mode SPU is going to be directly connected to the RXSM (REXUS Service Module) and therefore serves the telemetry.

 The SPU contains two 128MB NOR-flash memory units.
 They are accessed separately by two different SPI-interfaces of the microcontroller.
 With this a higher access speed and an improved seperation between metadata and measuring data in the data structure can be achieved.

 The casing of the SPU consists of three main parts, which are being assembled vertically with a signal processing unit between each two parts.
 The SPUs outer borders, which are in contact with the casing parts, are conductive across the top and bottom layer and therefore allow for a single potential of the entire casing.
 Therefore the casing not only provides a mechanically robust fixture of the electronics in the HERMESS module, but also a protection against electromagnetic influences.

 Check out our github repository for the hardware design.